-We sell aftermarket service parts to our dealers and proprietary engines to third-party original equipment manufacturers, or OEMs.
+We sell aftermarket service parts to our dealers and proprietary engines to third-party original equipment manufacturers (OEMs).

-Other power products comprised 4.8%, 5.1% and 6.4%, respectively, of total net sales in 2013, 2012 and 2011.
+Other power products comprised 5.9%, 4.8% and 5.1%, respectively, of total net sales in 2014, 2013 and 2012.

-Distribution channels and customers
+Distribution Channels and Customers

-We distribute our products through several channels to increase awareness of our product categories and the Generac®, Magnum®, OttomotoresTM and Tower LightTM brands, and to ensure our products reach a broad customer base.
-This distribution network includes independent residential and industrial dealers, national retailers, e-commerce merchants, electrical wholesalers (including certain private label arrangements), catalogs, equipment rental companies and equipment dealers.
-We also sell direct to certain national account customers that are the end users of our products.
+We distribute our products through several distribution channels to increase awareness of our product categories and brands, and to ensure our products reach a broad customer base.
+This distribution network includes independent residential dealers, industrial distributors and dealers, national and regional retailers, ecommerce merchants, electrical and HVAC wholesalers (including certain private label arrangements), catalogs, equipment rental companies and equipment distributors.
+We also sell direct to certain national and regional account customers that are the end users of our products.

 We believe our distribution network is a competitive advantage that has strengthened over the last decade as a result of adding and expanding the various distribution channels through which we sell our products.
-Our network is well balanced with no customer providing more than 6% of our sales in 2013.
+Our network is well balanced with no customer providing more than 8% of our sales in 2014.

 Our overall dealer network, which is located principally in the United States, Canada and Latin America, is the industry's largest network of factory direct independent generator contractors.
-In addition, the acquisition of Tower Light in August 2013 provides access to numerous independent distributors in over 50 countries.
+In addition, our Tower Light business provides access to numerous independent distributors in over 50 countries.

-Our residential/commercial dealer network sells, installs and services our residential and light-commercial products to end users.
+Our residential/light commercial dealer network sells, installs and services our residential and light commercial products to end users.
 We have increased our level of investment in recent years by focusing on a variety of initiatives to more effectively market and sell our home standby products and better align our dealer network with Generac.

-Our industrial dealer network provides industrial and commercial end users with ongoing sales and product support.
-Our industrial dealers maintain the local relationships with commercial electrical contractors, specifying engineers and national account regional buying offices.
+Our industrial network consists of a combination of primary distributors as well as a support network of dealers serving the U.S. and Canada.
+The industrial distributors and dealers provide industrial and commercial end users with ongoing sales and product support.
+Our industrial distributors and dealers maintain the local relationships with commercial electrical contractors, specifying engineers and national account regional buying offices.
 In recent years, we have been particularly focused on expanding our dealer network in Latin America and other regions of the world in order to expand our international sales opportunities.

-Our retail distribution network includes thousands of locations and includes regional and national home improvement chains, retailers, clubs, buying groups and farm supply stores.
-These physical retail locations are supplemented by a number of catalogue and e-commerce retailers.
+Our retail distribution network includes thousands of locations and includes a variety of regional and national home improvement chains, retailers, clubs, buying groups and farm supply stores.
+These physical retail locations are supplemented by a number of catalog and e-commerce retailers.
 This network primarily sells our residential standby, portable and light-commercial generators as well as our power washers.
+The placement of our products at retail locations drives significant awareness for our brands and the automatic home standby product category.